OpenEnergyPlatform/open-MaStR/README.rst

      - Description
    * - Data download and parsing
      - Download, decode, and write data to a local database
+   * - Speed and parallelization
+     - Download and parse tables in seconds, not minutes
    * - Translation to English
      - Translate table names and columns from German to English as well as an English documentation page of the dataset
-   * - Data processing
-     - Merge relevant information about different technologies to single csv files

 **Just here for the data?**
 We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at `zenodo <https://doi.org/10.5281/zenodo.6807425>`_!